How NOT to Run a Half Marathon

 Note: This article originally appeared on Na'Tasha's blog, I'd Rather Be Eating, Sept.
 2017

-After completing my second half marathon last week at the Navy Air Force Half Marathon, I realized that although it was still super tough, it went MUCH more smoothly than my first marathon a year and a half ago in Punta Cana, Dominican Republic.
-For anyone new to running distance, I want to share the things that I think made this year’s experience go so much better.
-Here are a few of the wrong things I was doing that I learned to correct:
+After completing my second half marathon last week at the 2017 Navy Air Force Half, I realized that although it was still super tough, this time had gone MUCH more smoothly than my first marathon a year and a half ago in the Dominican Republic.
+For anyone new to running distance, I’d like to share the things that made this year’s experience go so much more smoothly than my first.
+Here are a few of the mistakes I learned to correct for a better race each time:

 Training without a Plan